 Networking is a must; there’s no opting out.
-People change jobs, move to different cities, navigate gig jobs or self-employment.
+People change jobs, move to different cities and navigate gig jobs or self-employment.
 To succeed in this complex and ever-shifting business environment, people rely more than ever before on their network of professional connections for information, business leads and job opportunities.
 Luckily, it’s also easier than ever to meet people.

 Networking doesn’t have to be stressful.
 If you think about it, you’re networking every time you meet somebody and tell them about your work.
 Networking events can make anyone feel awkward.
 Keep these tips in mind when the opportunity arises to introduce yourself to others:

 - Ask questions about the other person to break the ice, such as “What do you do for a living?” and “How did you get started?”

 - Listen to the answer to make a meaningful connection.